Colorado Plateau / Southern Rockies

 Scroll down to study the most common birds in your survey region by sight and sound.

-Routes in the Great Basin region include:
+Routes in the Colorado Plateau/Southern Rockies region include:

 Altonah, Grizzly Ridge, Dragerton, Willow Creek, Beaver, Desert view, Hanksville, Navajo Lake, Boulder, Hite, Aneth, Skyline Drive, Ant Flat-Ogden Canyon, Wasatch National Forest, Jensen, Cleveland, Bonanza, Fish Lake National Forest, Notom, Glen Canyon, Canyonlands, Moquith Mountain, Main Canyon, Cane Spring Desert, Blanding, Soapstone, Matt Warner Reservoir, Fayette, Castle Dale, RIchfield, Gooseberry, Shivwitz, Dixie National Forest, Glen Canyon, Lake Powell, Hatch, Beck 2, Heber Mountain, Moab, Moon Lake 2, Book Ridge, Gilson Butte 2, Kamas, Hanna, Ferron, Westwater, Bicknell, Green River, Canyon Rims, Escalante, Bullfrog Bay, Monticello, La Sal 3, Alton 2, Wellington 3, Lost Creek Reservoir, Spur Mountain, Bryce Canyon